LangsterGA/test/README.md

 *(Fictitious Island in graphics below)*

 ### Cumulative number of confirmed cases
 Captures the total number of confirmed cases by reporting area since the beginning of the outbreak.
+Areas in dark green are districts with the highest number of confirmed cases since the start of the outbreak.
+Areas with a pale green color have had the lowest number of infections.

 ![GoData](/images/Cum_cases_50.png)